-The functional currency for the Company and its subsidiaries is determined based on the primary economic environment in which the companies operate that is U.S. dollar (the "functional currency").
+The functional currency for the Company and its subsidiaries is determined based on the primary economic environment in which the companies operate which is U.S. dollar (the "functional currency").

 Accordingly, transactions denominated in currencies other than the functional currency are remeasured to the functional currency in accordance with ASC No. 830, "Foreign Currency Matters".
-All transaction gains and losses from the re-measured monetary balance sheet items are reflected in the statements of income as financial income or expenses, as appropriate.
+Income statement transactions are translated at average exchange rates prevailing during the year.
+At the end of each reporting period, monetary financial assets and liabilities are re-measured to the functional currency using exchange rates in effect at the respective balance sheet dates.
+All transaction gains and losses of the re-measured monetary balance sheet items are reflected in the consolidated statement of comprehensive income as financial income or expenses, as appropriate.